Irresponsible AI: big tech's influence on AI research and associated impacts: Call to action: How can we mitigate big tech's irresponsible influence?

+In summary, we emphasize that iAI can be traced to fundamental features of capitalism---such as capital accumulation and competition \cite{harris2023capitalism}---and can exacerbate problems like run-away growth pressure and corporate capture.
+Thus, technical solutions alone cannot fully address irresponsible AI.
+AI researchers might thus conclude that iAI falls outside of their purview, or is too overwhelming a problem to consider.
+The next section outlines multiple paths to addressing it that rely on the research community, so we encourage the reader to not lose hope.

-\section{How can we mitigate big tech's irresponsible influence?}
+\section{Call to action: How can we mitigate big tech's irresponsible influence?}

-To answer the question of what we, as AI researchers, can do about the societal and environmental harms caused by AI under big tech's influence, we first need to look into how we are situated in this context.
-It is important to acknowledge that due to corporate involvement and AI hype, our field is financially privileged, with funding opportunities, higher stipends and salaries, and travel grants to attend prestigious conferences around the globe.
-Corporate sponsors at these conferences offer free food, luxury parties and other entertainments.
-With that, we find ourselves in a position of \emph{implicated subjects} \citep{rothberg2019implicated} with respect to the harms described in \cref{sec:consequences}, since we are indirectly benefiting from them.
+To answer the question of what we, as AI researchers, can do about the societal and environmental harms caused by AI under big tech's influence, we suggest to first look into how we are situated in this context.
+It is important to acknowledge that due to corporate involvement and AI popularity, our field is financially privileged, with funding opportunities and higher salaries \citep{Harroch2026AICompensation}.
+Especially in the Global North, those who can travel to attend prestigious conferences around the globe enjoy free food, luxury parties and other entertainments offered by corporate sponsors.
+With that, we find ourselves in a position of \emph{implicated subjects} \citep{rothberg2019implicated} with respect to the harms described in \cref{sec:consequences}, since we are indirectly benefiting from the system creating them.
 This position of implication can be uncomfortable to recognise, but it need not result in feelings of guilt.
 Instead, it invites us to critically reflect upon our own situation, which brings opportunities for transformative action.
-In this section, we outline ideas for such actions.
+Change happens in complex, non-linear ways and there are often multiple avenues for effective contributions ranging from individual to collective action and depending on personal circumstances \citep{duncan2016change}.